Paul Pelosi attack: Man told cops of 'evil' in Washington

-Authorities had previously said DePape told investigators that he had other targets but a court document only stated that they were a local professor as well as several prominent state and federal politicians and members of their families.
+Authorities had previously said DePape told investigators he had other targets, but a court document stated only that they were a local professor as well as several prominent state and federal politicians and members of their families.

-DePape, wearing an orange jumpsuit during a preliminary hearing in state court, has pleaded not guilty to federal and state charges, including attempted murder, burglary and elder abuse.
+DePape, who appeared in court wearing an orange jumpsuit, has pleaded not guilty to federal and state charges, including attempted murder, burglary and elder abuse.
 He remains held without bail.

-“There is evil in Washington, what they did went so far beyond the campaign.
-It originates with Hillary (Clinton)," DePape told Hurley, according to her testimony.
-She said he also remarked, "Honestly, day in day out, they are lying.
-They go from one crime to another crime to another crime.”
+“There is evil in Washington, what they did went so far beyond the campaign," DePape told Hurley, according to her testimony.

+DePape’s public defender, Adam Lipson, declined to comment after the judge's ruling, saying, “We’ll be fighting this case in court, not in the hallway.”

+In November, Nancy Pelosi said she would step down as Democrats’ leader in the House after 20 years but remain in office.
+Her official portrait was unveiled Wednesday in Washington as the court hearing took place more than 2,500 miles (4,023 kilometers) away.

+Paul Pelosi, her husband of nearly 60 years, joined her for the ceremony at the U.S. Capitol wearing a hat and a glove that covered his injuries from the attack.

-Hurley said that DePape told Paul Pelosi he wanted to talk to Nancy Pelosi because “she is the second in line to the presidency."
+Hurley, who was a sergeant at the time of the attack and was recently promoted to lieutenant, said DePape told Paul Pelosi he wanted to talk to Nancy Pelosi because “she is the second in line to the presidency."

-"They are all crazy and corrupt and we need to take them out,” he told Paul Pelosi, according to Hurley.

 If the U.S. president and the vice president become unable to serve, the speaker of the U.S. House assumes the presidency.